wagerfield/tryz/packages/thunx/spec.md

 #### `Thunk.delay`

 Creates a `Thunk` that resolves after a delay.
-Respects the abort signal.

 ```typescript
 Thunk.delay(1000)